jinkang-0/pocket-cookbook/README.md

 This project was made in the summer of 2022, when I took up a stipened program at The OUSD Central Kitchen.
 It was an amazing program that took me from harvesting my own herbs and vegetables to using the various cooking equipment to create a delicious meal.

 Naturally, studying under professionals, I picked up some delicious recipes along the journey.
-As I had been learning web development at the time, I wanted to make something at the end of the program that demonstrated what I learned over the summer.
+And, as I had been learning web development at the time, I wanted to make something at the end of the program, as a capstone, let's say.
 Thus, Pocket Cookbook was born.
-The project was made using the MERN stack, which I learned over that summer.
-It was initially hosted on Heroku.
+The project was made using the MERN stack, which I learned over the summer, and showcased all the recipes I learned in the program.

+This project was initially hosted on Heroku.
 When the service discontinued their free plan later that year, I took up the GitHub student offer with Heroku to keep the website hosted on the platform.
-Unfortunately, the 24 month window has recently passed, and I don't currently have the capacity to continue hosting the website, so I've opted to turn it into a GitHub repo archive.
+Unfortunately, the 24 month window has passed, and I don't have the capacity to continue hosting the website, at least at the time of writing.
+So, I've opted to turn it into a GitHub repo archive.

 It's good to recollect on your past achievements once in a while though.
 Perhaps one day I'll remake the project into a true pocket cookbook.

 ### Setting Up Local Development

+If you want to see how the website looks like, follow the steps in this section to host the website locally.
+Be warned: it may take a lot of effort to set up.

 Being a MERN stack project, this project has a separate server and client environment.
 Both must be configured before you can start running the project.